OmidTorkan-msc/OmidTorkan-msc/README.md

 # Hello, I'm Omid Torkan 👋

 ## About
 Hello!
 I'm Omid Torkan, a passionate software developer and data scientist with a strong academic background and hands-on experience in machine learning, deep learning, and natural language processing (NLP).
-I hold a Master's degree in Computer Science from the University of Milan, where I completed several projects focusing on advanced AI techniques and their applications.
+I hold a Master's degree in Computer Science from the University of Milan, where I gained comprehensive knowledge in advanced AI techniques and their applications.

 Throughout my academic journey and professional experience, I have developed a solid foundation in programming languages such as Python and SQL, and I'm proficient in using various data analysis and machine learning libraries, including Pandas, NumPy, SciPy, Scikit-Learn, TensorFlow, and Keras.
 I have also worked extensively with deep learning architectures, particularly LSTM networks and bidirectional LSTMs, for NLP tasks.